Sky Blu (rapper): Personal life

 Gordy is the grandson of Motown founder Berry Gordy.
 He is the son of Berry Gordy IV and Valerie Robeson.
-He is the brother of DJ and singer Mahogany "Lox" Cheyenne Gordy.
-Other relatives include singer-songwriters Rockwell and Rhonda Ross Kendrick, who are his uncle and aunt via his grandfather Berry Gordy, respectively.
+He is the brother of Mahogany Lox.
+Singer-songwriters Rockwell and Rhonda Ross Kendrick are his uncle and aunt via his grandfather Berry Gordy, respectively.
 According to Gordy, he attended 12 different schools growing up and ultimately dropped out of high school without taking the GED.